 FAQs

-Tolls will be collected electronically using a KTAG or another compatible transponder or by mailing a bill using the vehicle’s registration information.
-To prepare for use of the U.S. 69 express lanes and pay the lowest toll, we recommend customers get a KTAG or compatible transponder.
+Tolls are collected electronically using a KTAG or another compatible transponder or billed by mail using the vehicle’s registration information.
+Tolls are assessed based on the toll rate at the time the driver enters the express lane.
+To pay the lowest toll rate on 69Express, we recommend customers get a KTAG or a compatible transponder.

 Drivers who do not have KTAGs can sign up at driveks.com/tolling/ktag.
 KTAG transponders are free and can be mailed directly to the user.

-For customers who already have KTAG accounts, trips taken in the U.S. 69 express lanes will appear on their KTAG monthly statements.
+For customers who already have KTAG accounts, trips taken in the 69Express Lanes appear on their KTAG monthly statements.

 There are two types of enforcement to consider:

-1. Refusing to pay tolls levied for use of the express lanes and
+1. Refusing to pay tolls levied for use of the express lanes; and

 2. Improper use of the lanes on the roadway.